ishine/indic-text-normalization/README.md

 Introduction
 ------------

-`nemo-text-processing` is a Python package for text normalization and inverse text normalization.
+`indic-text-normalization` is a Python package for text normalization.

 Getting help
 --------------